 Light Night is one of the UK’s largest annual arts and light festivals, and over two special nights in early October some of Leeds’s most recognisable indoor and outdoor spaces are transformed by spectacular artworks and captivating performances by local, national and international artists.

 In 2018 over 80,000 people experienced the city in a new light, discovering over 70 art events across ten zones in the city centre; from large-scale light projections and interactive artworks, to music, dance and street performances.
 Light Night celebrated the themes of Progress and Innovation, kicking off the festival with a vibrant illuminated parade celebrating 100 years of social change since (some) women got the vote.

-The next festival will take place in October 2019 – dates will be announced soon!
+The next edition of the festival will take place on Thursday 10 and Friday 11 October 2019 – more details coming soon!

 Keep in touch